Students, are you interested in an internship? If so, please contact the Career Education department to schedule an appointment at 951-639-5352.

 Have you completed at least one course in your major?
 AND Is your internship related to your coursework and career goals?

-Your answer to both questions must be yes in order to qualify for an Occupational Internship.
+Your answer to both questions must be yes in order to qualify for Cooperative Work Experience.

 5. You must complete a Mandatory Online Orientation and pass the exam with a score of 20.